EmojiQL/PinkyDB/README.md

 **If the logic seems too crazy to work, remember: it works because the logic is cleaner than 90% of the code on the internet\!** Have Fun.

+### The Pinky & Brain Legal Disclaimer (NARF-Securities)

+This project is open source and licensed under the **GNU General Public License, Version 3 (GPLv.3)**.
+This is the **Brain's logic** applied to legal frameworks.

+#### The Pinky Clause: Code as Art (Geistiges Eigentum)
+The core logic of querying a database with Emojis is not merely code; **it is digital art** and an act of existential comedy.
+As such, the principle of **Intellectual Property** (geistiges Eigentum) is weighted heavily here. **Do not abuse the Art.**

+#### The Three Golden Rules of PinkyDB:

+1.  **NO CLOSED-SOURCE COMMERCE (`❌🧠 ➕ 💰`):** You are strictly prohibited from stealing the code or the core EmojiQL logic to build closed-source, for-profit applications.
+If you profit from the brilliance of the EmojiQL, the entire world must profit with you.
+2.  **THE OPEN FUN MANDATE:** If you create a fun, real-world application using PinkyDB, that application **MUST** be published under an open-source license compatible with GPLv3.
+The chaos must be shared!
+3.  **THE FINAL JURISDICTION:** This codebase, the EmojiQL logic, and the spirit of the project are based in Germany.
+Therefore, all matters concerning the intellectual property and enforcement of this **NARF-Security** are governed by **German Law**.

+**Remember:** If you adhere to the logic of the license, you contribute to world domination.
+If you break it, you will be added to the **Victims** list.

 #### 🐭 Pinky

 Volkan Sah